sunnyghodeswar/crashless/docs-site/docs/examples.md

 # Examples

-Real-world examples and patterns for using Crashless.
+Real-world examples and patterns for using Crashless. **[▶️ Try these live on StackBlitz](https://stackblitz.com/github/sunnyghodeswar/crashless-examples)**

-## Basic Setup
+---

+## 🚀 Quick Start Examples

 ### One-Liner Setup